bkuzmanoski/dotfiles/README.md

 - Log in to iCloud
 - Set Apple Intelligence & Siri keyboard shortcut to FnS
-- Never automatically hide and show the Menu Bar
 - Disable automatically adjust brightness
 - In Spotlight preferences, add `~/Pictures` to search privacy exclusions
 - "Adopt" apps in App Store → Account